mattcousineau/patch-adams/README.md

     └── deeper
         └── deeper
 ```
-- Drop patch-adams in the top-level folder and run
+- Compile and drop patchadams.jar in the top-level folder and run
 - patch-adams will create a patchfile.txt with file checksums which can then be hosted for **patches-ohoulihan** to point to in config.properties patchfileurl

-**TODO**
-- need to find a faster way to generate the hash for large files - the current way is too long for any reasonable person to want to wait.